flicht/lempel-ziv-78/README.md

 # lempel-ziv-78
-A Python lempel-ziv-78 compressor that takes a binary string input
+A Python Lempel-Ziv-78 compressor that takes a binary string input.